gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

 You have multiple options: rsync, scp, sftp and so on.
 For now, we will use scp.
 To make this work, you need to add a GitLab Secret Variable (accessible on _gitlab.com/your-project-name/variables_).
 That variable will be called `STAGING_PRIVATE_KEY` and it's the  **private** ssh key of your server.

 #### Security tip
-Create an user that has access **only** to the folder that need to be updated!
+Create a user that has access **only** to the folder that need to be updated!

 After you create that variable, you need to make sure that key will be added to the docker container on run: